 Objectives of the service

-Emergency call centres (Public-Safety Answering Points) were significantly impacted by the COVID-19 pandemic in terms of changes in the volumes of calls and incident operation procedures.
+ergency call centres (Public-Safety Answering Point) were significantly impacted by the COVID-19 pandemic in terms of changes in the volumes of calls and incident operation procedures.
 Generally, there was an increase in emergency medical calls and a decrease in non-medical emergency calls (fire and rescue, police).
-Almost every country faced tremendous increases in call traffic (up to triple) during second part of March.
+Almost every country faced tremendous call traffic dates (up to triple) during second part of March.
 This increase usually coincides with the state of emergency announcement (lockdown restrictions) or first confirmed cases.

-The aim of the First RESPonse service is to help citizens and health professionals (ambulance dispatcher, first responders, hospitals) living in Italy to deal with the challenges of the coronavirus outbreak with by enhancing to the entire process of medical emergency request, from the call, to the hospitalization of the patient.
-The key approaches are applicable also outside Italy and during common (non-pandemic) incidents and calls.
+The aim of the First RESPonse project was to help citizens and health professionals (ambulances dispatchers, first responders, hospitals) living in Italy to deal with the challenges of the coronavirus outbreak causing increased workload on ambulances and pre-medical services with the need of better coordination during the incidents.
+The project focused on entire process of medical emergency request, from the patient's distress call, in-field treatment, to the hospitalization, using space technology and technical enhancements to make the process as affective as possible.
+The key approaches are applicable for common medical cases operating daily and can be utilized also outside Italy.

 The FIRST RESPonse service ambitions to:

 - Accelerate the entire pre-medical resource chain by up to 20 % thanks to fluid workflow connecting all operators engaged in the rescue operations

 - Increase the first responders’ safety during their operations